spark-notebook/spark-notebook/README.md

 You can on Amazon EMR launch Spark Clusters from this [page](https://console.aws.amazon.com/elasticmapreduce/) or using the [AWS CLI](https://docs.aws.amazon.com/ElasticMapReduce/latest/DeveloperGuide/emr-spark-launch.html).

+**NOTE**: For reproductability, the notebook which was already created including examples use its own metadata.
+Hence you will need to create a new notebook that will be applied the template from application.conf as explained below or you have to change the metadata of the exisiting one([Edit] -> [Edit Notebook Metadata]).

 ### Version 3.x

 #### Environment